 Million Bells aka Calibrachoa are much like petunias and are much more cold hardy.

-They have been especially enjoying my Larkspur this year, I am keeping it dead headed so they continue to bloom.
+Keep Larkspur it dead headed so they continue to bloom.

-A close cousin of the Larkspur are the Delphiniums.
+A close cousin of the Larkspur are Delphiniums.

 And the Bee Balm aka Monarda is definitely a favorite in mid-summer at the time of this post.